telerik/maui-docs/installation/windows/scaffoldings.md

 * <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.ProgressTelerikMAUIExtensions" target="_blank">The Visual Studio Marketplace.</a>

-* The Extensions tab in Visual Studio  - search for `Progress Telerik UI for .NET MAUI Extension`, select the extension, and then click `Install`.
+* The Extensions tab in Visual Studio&mdash;search for `Progress Telerik UI for .NET MAUI Extension`, select the extension, and then click **Install**.

 * The Telerik UI for .NET MAUI [MSI installer]({%slug maui-getting-started%}).
 For more information, go to the [Getting Started with the Telerik VS extensions]({%slug visualstudio-extensions%}) topic.